 COR 101 is a required one credit, graded seminar designed to facilitate the intellectual and social integration of first-time college students into the SUNY Cortland academic community.

-COR 101: The Cortland Experience, was initiated at SUNY Cortland in the fall of 1997.
+COR 101 was initiated at SUNY Cortland in the fall of 1997.
 The course was developed from the growing field of research and practice regarding the first-year experience and previous initiatives at SUNY Cortland.
-First-year seminars are a nationwide initiative, developed in different formats, but they typically share common foundational themes such as developmental and metacognition theories, involvement, and integration themes.
+First-year seminars are a nationwide initiative, developed in different formats, but they typically share common foundational themes such as developmental and meta-cognition theories, involvement, and integration themes.